PatrickCarollo/aws-microservice-cicd-iac/README.md

 ## Contents Description:
-`Configure.py`: Prerequisite configuration script for launching CICD stack- deploys resource bucket for subsequent Cloudformation Template launch.
+`Configure.py`: Prerequisite configuration script for launching CICD stack.
+Deploys resource bucket for subsequent Cloudformation Template launch.
 It accepts runtime inputs that are passed into stack creation call as Parameters for cicd-template.yml.

 `api-services/template.yml`: SAM Template for deploying application services and creates stack Output Parameters from the resulting launched service's ARNs for cicd-template.yml to import.
 Sets up the following:
 * User S3 storage bucket,
-* DynamoDBuser database table that application code will write to,
+* DynamoDB user database table that application code will write to,
 * Api Gateway Rest API integrated with Lambda as compute service & Alias to manage versions.
     This configuration is setup to forward API requests to Lambda Live Alias.